Driving Under the Influence FAQ’s

 - If I am convicted of DUI will I be able to go to Canada?

 - Does the Canada entry problem only apply if driving into Canada?
-What about cruise ships, or air travel with a lay-over in Canada?”
-(Common when travelling to/from Asia.)
+What about cruise ships, or air travel with a layover in Canada?”
+(Common when traveling to/from Asia.)

 - Can I negotiate my criminal DUI charge with the prosecutors myself?